Many transhumanists speculate that one day we may be able to scan the human brain and "load" it onto a computer.

 Every choice made in life has influenced how the brain has become, so starting with that "save copy" is a kind of continuation of the journey after death.

 But it's not you anymore, right?

-“If we're talking about a copy of a person, but you're saying it's not the same person, in a way it's not,” says McIntyre.
-“A newly created copy has not literally experienced the events of that person's life, because of course it isn't.
-On the other hand, in one sense it is the same person because his brain is the exclusive fruit of that person's experiences ”.
+"If we're talking about a copy of a person, but you're saying it's not the same person, in a way it's not," says McIntyre.
+"A newly created copy has not literally experienced the events of that person's life, because obviously it is not.
+On the other hand, in a sense it is the same person because his brain is the exclusive fruit of that person's experiences." .